AtharvaHindukaje/RouteRover/README.md

    - For admin access, enter the password when prompted (default: `admin`).
    - Follow on-screen instructions to perform various actions.

+## Future Scope

+❖ Software can be modified with the help of web dev. /app development.
+❖ Provide SMS based alerts and email notifications for bookings.
+❖ A wallet can be developed to handle payments.
+❖ Chat feature can be included in the application to chat with customer care.
+❖ Allow the customer to save favourite routes.

 ---